MathIntelligence/GMC-MPNN-BBBP/README.md

-# GMC-MPNN for BBBP Dataset
+# GMC-MPNN for BBBP Datasets

 This repository provides code for hyperparameter optimization, feature extraction, training, and evaluation of the GMC-MPNN model, specifically designed for predicting blood-brain barrier permeability (BBBP).